 I remember as a child, going every year to buy a Christmas tree.
 We would always go as a family in our station wagon, usually to the local shopping plaza, to buy a live Christmas tree from the boy scouts.
 This was a big event.
-I remember these trips usually being at night and it was usually a couple of weeks before Christmas.
+I remember these trips usually took place at night and it was usually a couple of weeks before Christmas.
 We would bring the tree home and watch our father cut a few inches off the bottom with his saw and then assemble the tree into the old metal green and red Christmas tree stand.
 Then we would bring it in the house.
 We usually let it “sit” in the stand overnight to let the heat warm the tree and allow the branches to fall.
+The house soon filled with the scent of wintry pine.
 Then the decorating would begin.
 I recall a

 My mother always decorated the mantel at Christmas time.
 I remember her fake plastic poinsettias she would place on the mantel (that’s what they had back in those days) and her little Japan ceramic red elves and a ceramic Santa Claus holding a candy cane and Mrs. Claus holding a shotgun (yes, a shotgun).
 We don’t know what happened to her.
 And every year, there were six stockings hung on the mantel– five stockings for each member of our family and one stocking for Baron, our German Shepherd.
 One year, my mother got a country ham for my father and placed it in a cardboard box and wrapped it up and placed it under the tree.
 She left to go get her hair done and when she got back, Baron (who obviously loved country ham as much as my father did) had found the irresistible smelling package under the tree and took it upon himself to unwrap it and begin feasting on it.
 I’m sure he thought he had died and gone to heaven.
 Luckily my mother came home just as he was starting to enjoy his little present.
 Thankfully, he had only eaten one small bite out of the end of the ham.